Our Mission

 Betty Lamp

-With the nation in the midst of World War II, the Food and Nutrition Building was initially used as dormitory and classrooms for Specialized Training, Assignment, and Reclassification (STAR) members, a U.S. Government program which channeled new military recruits to appropriate education situations.
+Like other war era buildings on the University's campuses, and with the nation in the midst of World War II, the Food and Nutrition Building was assumed by the government and appropriated for the war effort shortly after it was constructed.
+It was initially used as dormitory and classrooms for Specialized Training, Assignment, and Reclassification (STARS) members, a special training branch of the U.S. Government which channeled new military recruits to appropriate education situations.
 The University of Nebraska was one of only three colleges in the United States designated to assess and assign recruits on to any of 220 higher education sites.

 old building